cabal-club/cable/readme.md

 within some time range).

 #### 5.1.2 Signing
-A signature for a post is produced by signing the entire post, starting immediately after the `signature` field of the post header (defined below).
+A signature for a post is produced by signing the entire post using the Ed25519 signature scheme, starting immediately after the `signature` field of the post header (defined below).

-If using libsodium, one can use `crypto_sign()` in combined mode to generate the signature field for the fields that come after `signature`, as `crypto_sign()` will prepend the signature into the output, so the fields will be in the correct order.

 #### 5.1.3 Addressing
 As stated above, any post in cable can be addressed or referenced by its hash.